• de

 “… the most useful scientific invention, discovery or study, of particular relevance to all aspects of human life.”
 In his will Marcel Benoist defined in a purpose-oriented manner, which works should be considered for the prize.

-The Swiss Science Prize Marcel Benoist has been awarded every year since 1920.
+The Marcel Benoist Swiss Science Prize has been awarded every year since 1920.
 Switzerland was one of the first countries to apply relevance to human life as the main criterion for its most important scientific award.
-Almost 100 years on the same principle still applies for nominations and their evaluation.
+More than 100 years on, the same principle still applies for nominations and their evaluation.

 Criteria